Volatile-rich evolution of molten super-Earth L 98-59 d: Methods

-All simulations are initialised at a planet age of \SI{50}{\mega\year} relative to the formation of the system, under the assumption that boil-off has completed \citep[][see Supplementary Information]{tang_cpml_2024} and further delivery processes are negligible compared to the physics and timescales simulated \citep{lichtenberg_geophysical_2022}.
-Simulations terminate when the simulated age reaches the \SI{4.94}{\giga\year} estimated age of L\,98-59 \citep{engle_living_2023} or when the mantle solidifies (melt-fraction $\Phi < 0.5\%$).
-We do not simulate mantle evolution post-solidification; solid-phase volatile partitioning \citep{hier_origin_2017, sim_volatile_2024} and volcanic outgassing \citep{liggins_growth_2022} are not included, as the associated mass fluxes are several orders of magnitude below those of magma ocean degassing \citep{lichtenberg_review_2025,gaillard_diverse_2021}.
-Cases consistent with the observations are those with a planet bulk-density $\rho_p$ comparable ($\pm1\sigma$) with its most up-to-date estimate of \SI{3.45}{\GPCC} \citep{rajpaul_doppler_2024}.
-The bulk-density $\rho_p = 3M_\text{p}/4 \pi R_p^3$ depends on the total planet mass $M_p$ and the observable radius $R_p$ that would be photometrically probed in transit. $M_p$ includes the mantle, metallic core, dissolved volatiles, and atmosphere.
-The observable radius $R_p$ is determined by the radius corresponding to the 20 mbar pressure level \citep{lehmer_rocky_2017}, to which our results are not sensitive.
+All simulations are initialised at a planet age of $t_\mathrm{ini}=$\SI{50}{\mega\year} relative to the formation of the system under the assumption that boil-off has completed \citep{tang_cpml_2024} and further delivery processes are negligible compared to the physics and timescales simulated \citep{lichtenberg_geophysical_2022}.
+Simulations terminate when the simulated age reaches the \SI{4.94}{\giga\year} estimated age of L\,98-59 \citep{engle_living_2023} or when the mantle solidifies (mass melt-fraction $\Phi < 0.5\%$).
+Cases consistent with the observations are those with a planet bulk-density $\rho_p$ comparable ($\pm1\sigma$) with an estimated density of \SI{3.45}{\GPCC} in our main results \citep{rajpaul_doppler_2024}.
+A recent radial velocity and transit-timing reanalysis has yielded a even-lower bulk density of \SI{2.2}{\GPCC} \citep{cadieux_detailed_2025}; our comparison with the previous higher-estimate of $\rho_p$ (Figure~\ref{fig:density_blame}) thereby yields conservatively lower estimates on total volatile content.
+We compare our models to these new estimates in Supplementary~Figure~\ref{fig:si_density_updated}). $\rho_p = 3M_\text{p}/4 \pi R_p^3$ depends on the total planet mass $M_p$ and the observable radius $R_p$ that would effectively be probed by transit measurements. $M_p$ includes the mantle, metallic core, dissolved volatiles, and atmosphere.
+The modelled observable radius $R_p$ is determined by the radius corresponding to the 20\,mbar pressure level \citep{lehmer_rocky_2017}, to which our results are not sensitive.

-Atmospheric escape is introduced into the \textsc{proteus} framework through a new module, detailed in the section below.